lbryio/lbry.com/content/news/168-we-are-hiring-our-boss.md

 <div class="span3"><img align="left" style="padding: 0 12px 24px 0" src="https://spee.ch/7/Akin2.jpeg" alt="Akinwale Ariwodola"></div><div class="span9"><p>I’m <a href="https://github.com/akinwale"> Akinwale.</a> I discovered LBRY when my interest in cryptocurrencies got rekindled in early 2017 and I was looking for a coin to mine.
 I found the project really exciting which led to my decision to start contributing to the desktop app.
 One thing led to another, and I eventually started working on getting the Android version up and running.</p></div>
 </div>
 ## What we're looking for
 As self-taught developers, we are able to complete and implement features, but we would really like mentorship in the planning and decision making before we start coding.
-In other words, we are confident in our cutting skills, and are looking for a seasoned veteran who can to help us measure twice.
+In other words, we are confident in our cutting skills, and are looking for a seasoned veteran who can help us measure twice.
 Someone who can tell us, "These are the best practices and this is the reason why."
 If you’re wondering what we’re wondering about, these are some of our recent discussion topics:

 * App architecture (How data flows)